What does an Addiction Counselor in Kansas do? What is Their Job Role?

 Kansas Licensing & Certifications for Associates & Independent Counselors

-The LCAC is the highest level of certification in Kansas; it requires an advanced degree and supervised practice after graduation.
+The LCAC is the highest level of certification in Kansas; it requires an advanced degree in addiction counseling and supervised practice after graduation.
 The LCAC candidate must complete 24 months of supervised clinical work.
 The training includes completion of a training plan with approved supervision.
 The trainer must be an LCAC unless there is no available LCAC.
-A senior and experienced counselor can substitute for an LCAC to perform supervised clinical work.
+A senior and experienced mental health counselor can substitute for an LCAC to perform supervised clinical work.

 LAC Education Requirements

 The LAC certification requires a bachelor’s degree in a field of addictions or a related human behavior field.
-The rules require three semester hours in each of the below-listed subject areas.
-Applicants must pass a LAC specific examination.
+The rules require three credit hours in each of the below-listed subject areas.
+Applicants must must hold a bachelor’s degree and pass a LAC specific examination.

 - The pharmacology of addiction including the effects of psychoactive chemicals, and drugs used in treatment.